 8.2 The "Index" column

-Located in the leftmost column of each row, The "Index" column is used to uniquely identify all support tables in the RIICS proforma.
-The numbering is made up of consecutive numbers separated by character ".", which exhibits the containment relationship between OAS syntax structures.
+Located in the leftmost column of each row.
+The "Index" column is used to uniquely identify all support tables in the RIICS proforma.
+The numbering is made up of consecutive numbers separated by character ".", which exhibits the containment relationship between OAS syntax elements of a specific REST interface definition.
 The containment relationship can be referred to in clause 7.1.

-As the basis of index number recursion, the "Index" column is filled with "–" when the item is a tag or one of the topmost path syntax elements in OAS syntax tree.
+As the basis of index number recursion, the "Index" column is filled with "–" when the item is one of the topmost path syntax elements in OAS syntax tree.
 Otherwise, for each item in RIICS proforma, the "Index" column specifies the super-clause item of the item by copying the value of the “SubIndex” column of the super-clause item.

 8.3 The “SubIndex” column